This topic is intended for administrators and developers with administration access rights in Episerver.

 |Culture||Select the default language for when a visitor accesses the website using the host name.|

 |Scheme||Select the preferred scheme to be used for this host.
 This affects only the generation of links to the site as incoming requests are matched to the host name regardless of scheme.|

 The following example shows a default website with several host names, languages and redirection types configured:

 This example would lead to the following behavior:

-- A request to https://redirected.com is redirected to https://examplesite.com using an HTTP 302 response as per the wildcard specification.
+- A request to http://redirected.com is redirected to http://examplesite.com using an HTTP 302 response as per the wild card specification.